Updated for Version 2.5

 Whiteblind (4*)

 Recommended F2P option due to its free refines, while still being a very viable option.
 This is the default for Itto.
 Refines do increase damage, but not by a very significant amount due to Itto’s Burst snapshotting DEF.
-From the second rotation onward you will get a few more stacks, so it’ll even be slightly better.
+Gets better from the second rotation onwards, with the increased number of stacks.

 Wolf’s Gravestone (5*)

-Usable option, however, Itto does not benefit greatly from the passive.
-Going for another free available option is genuinely recommended, leaving this weapon for another claymore user.
+Usable option; however, Itto does not benefit greatly from the passive.
+Recommended to use any other free option, and put this on another claymore user instead.

 Combos